 Catalyst 2030 – A Global Movement of Social Change Innovators

 In brief, the movement is operating on every level: local, national, regional and global.
-It aims at strengthening the collaboration across civil society, multilateral organisations, social entrepreneurs and intrapreneurs, impact investors and governments.
-The goal is to scale up already existing, proven, successful solutions for systemic change and thus accelerate the impact that will help us reach the SDGs by 2030.
+It aims to strengthen collaboration across and between civil society, multilateral organisations, social entrepreneurs and intrapreneurs, impact investors and governments.
+The aim is to scale up already existing, proven, successful solutions for systemic change and thereby accelerate the impact that will help us reach the SDGs by 2030.

-We are currently recruiting for fellowship interns to help coordinate a variety of initiatives that are commencing around the world as part of this movement.
-Catalyst 2030 offers the fellowship intern the opportunity to work with high level social entrepreneurs and young people from various countries.
-You will be able to challenge yourself within the context of a vibrant and growing organisation.
+We are currently recruiting fellowship interns to help to coordinate a variety of initiatives that are commencing around the world as part of this movement.
+Catalyst 2030 interns have the opportunity to work with young people from various countries, and to build skills, experience and connections within the context of a vibrant and growing organisation.

-You are an A-grade Master’s student who enjoys being challenged.
-You are globally oriented and have an affinity with systems change.
+You are an A grade Master’s student who enjoys being challenged.
+You are globally oriented and have an affinity for systems change.
 You are an excellent communicator and will be able to work independently in a complex international environment.
 You are fluent in English and French.

 - The opportunity to work alongside high level social entrepreneurs

 - A Fellowship training scheme leading to the possibility of being absorbed in the network as a paid staffer if all conditions are met